STAG AND HUNTER THIS FRIDAY

 Wildly regarded as an astonishing vocalist, one that inspires the awe of his peers, Wells is a potent songsmith, whose nuanced lyrics and emotionally wrought melodies carry the listener away to a mesmeric place.

 One such song is 'Aching Hearts', the third single from his debut record.

-"It’s a heart felt yet melancholy love song," says Wells of 'Aching Hearts'.
+"It’s a heartfelt yet melancholy love song," says Wells.
 "Influenced by the jealousy and unfairness of being the one who has been left behind, whilst the other sets off on a quest to fulfil their ultimate desires.
 It portrays the emptiness, hopelessness and unanswered questions of why they left in the first place, and if they’ll ever return.
 Until such a time, ‘only aching hearts are gonna moan around here’."

-Inspired by new beginnings and influenced by some of Wells’ favourite albums, such as Urban Hymns by The Verve and Kim Churchill’s Silence/Win, 'Run Free' is the first track from his forthcoming ten track self-titled debut LP set for release next month.
+Inspired by new beginnings and influenced by some of Wells’ favourite albums, such as Urban Hymns by The Verve and Kim Churchill’s Silence/Win, 'Run Free' was the first track from his ten track self-titled debut LP.